 PharmCAS will make every attempt to process your application in a timely manner.
 At the same time, you are responsible for submitting your application and ALL other related materials to PharmCAS so they are received before the earliest deadline date established by your designated Pharm.D. programs.
 PharmCAS processing may take up to four weeks after your application, transcripts, and fee are received.
 PharmCAS is not responsible for any materials lost in the mail or for delays caused by the registrar’s office.

-After the initial submission of your completed PharmCAS application, you may only make changes to the following items:
+After the initial submission of your completed PharmCAS application, the only sections which can be updated are:

-- Planned Coursework: One-time changes during the Academic Update only
+- Planned Coursework: One-time changes during the Fall Academic Update only.

-- New Fall Courses Completed: One-time changes during the Academic Update only
+- New Fall Courses Completed: One-time changes during the Fall Academic Update only.

 WITHDRAWING YOUR APPLICATION